Joy-Saliu/greenwood-library-website/README.md

 - Merged Morgan's work to the main branch. ![](image%202.png)

-- Created an update events branch for jammies work. added an update
+- Created an update events branch for jammies work. added an update on events page. pulled the latest changes from the main branch into update events before raising PR.
+>